-I understand that according to the Margaret H. Rollins School of Nursing policy, which I have read and understand, I am required to submit a sample of my urine and/or blood for chemical analysis.
-I understand that this analysis will be conducted by a qualified testing laboratory.

-The purpose of this analysis is to determine the absence or presence of drugs and/or alcohol.

-I consent freely and voluntarily to the School of Nursing's request for specimens.
-I hereby release and hold harmless the School of Nursing and Beebe Healthcare and its team members and agents from any liability whatsoever arising from this request to furnish my specimens, and the testing of my specimens.
-I also consent to the release of the result(s) of this analysis to Beebe Healthcare and the School of Nursing, and I understand that in the event of a positive test I will be dismissed from the School of Nursing.
+I, , understand that according to the Margaret H .
+Rollins School of Nursing policy, which I have read and understand that this analysis.
+I understand that this analy - The purpose of this analysis is to det ermine the absenc e or presence of drugs and/o r alcohol.
+I consent freely and voluntarily to the hold harmless the School of Nursing liability whatsoever arising from this I also consent to the release of the reand I understand that in the event of and Beebe Health s request to furnish sult(s) of this analy care and its team members a my specimens, and the testi ysis to Beebe Healthcare and and agents from any ng of my specimens.
+I the School of Nursing, I understand that all information der School of Nursing and Beebe Health I released only to the I also understand that a documented of my specimens throughout this col - • identity and integrity Student Signature Date Witness Signature Date Specimen No

-I understand that all information derived from this test will be kept confidential and released only to the School of Nursing and Beebe Healthcare personnel with a need to know.

-I also understand that a documented chain of specimen custody exists to ensure the identity and integrity of my specimens throughout this collection and testing process.

-Witness Signature

-Specimen No.